COVID-19 Travel Information:

 International Travel Briefing

-When traveling abroad, taking certain items, providing certain services or meeting with certain people can present export control problems for University of Memphis (UM) faculty, staff, students and postdoctoral scholars ("UM affiliates").
-This document provides us with guidance on how to avoid running afoul of the export control laws when travelling internationally.
-Travel to most countries does not present an export control problem.
-However, travel to some countries may present a problem.
-These problems may be easily managed, provided we create and maintain records that show we found the travel to be exempt from existing regulations.
+When traveling abroad, taking certain items, providing certain services or meeting with certain people can present export control concerns for University of Memphis (UM) faculty, staff, students and postdoctoral scholars ("UM affiliates").
+This page provides us with guidance on how to avoid running afoul of the export control laws when travelling internationally.
+Travel to most countries does not present an export control concern.
+However, travel to some countries heightens concern.
+These concerns may be easily managed, provided we create and maintain records that show we found the travel to be exempt from existing regulations.
 In some cases, an export control license is required for travel.
 It is crucial that we obtain the necessary license prior to the trip.
 Violations of export control laws carry severe civil and criminal penalties.

 When traveling internationally, UM affiliates need to be familiar with export control regulations and policies.
 Specifically, UM affiliates need to determine whether the following regulations apply to them: